llehtinen/pg-troublesh/README.md

 ./scripts/setup.sh
 ```

 Set up Postgres.
 Sql files in `init` folder will be executed.
 On my Macbook Pro, this takes about 5 minutes.
+For status, see log file in `pg_logs` folder, or `docker-compose logs` (latter is very noisy due to inserts).
 ```shell
 docker-compose up -d
 ```